DavieDavieDave/jIRCBot/README.md

         <jIRCBot> OK exampleNick, I forgot about sometopic.

 # Bot owner commands
-Bot owner commands require the first argument to be the bot owner password.
+Bot owner commands only work via PRIVMSG and always requires the first argument to be the owner password.

 ### Set owner password